-10.6.3 Determination of the spectral range
+10.6.4 Determination of the spectral range

 The spectral extraction range is specified by the user.
-A default range for each instrument configuration is given in the system configuration files (GRISM\TABLE, see page 56).
+A default range for each instrument configuration is given in the system configuration files (GRISM\TABLE, see page 59).

-10.6.4 Choice of a reference wavelength
+10.6.5 Choice of a reference wavelength

 The reference wavelength is just an arbitrarily chosen origin for spectral coordinates (both in wavelength and in CCD pixels), used in the definition of the wavelength calibration and of the spatial curvature models.
-Typically, a reference wavelength may be chosen at the center of the extracted spectral range.